bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 One routing mechanism IPFS proposes to use is the "distributed sloppy hash table" employed by BitTorrent.
-The spec also states that the routing layer should be "swappable", meaning more traditional routing could be used in place of DHT(?).
+The spec also states that the routing layer should be "swappable", meaning more traditional (or more exotic) routing could be used in place of a DHT.
 The specific DHT concept mentioned is Kademlia_ (Petar Maymounkov, David Mazières - 2002) which is a variant of Chord_, with nice properties for high-churn applications; that is, nodes becoming available and then becoming unavailable a short time later which is something frequently seen in existing filesharing spaces (we're all guilty of shutting down μTorrent as soon as that latest Linux distro has finished downloading).

 .. _Kademlia: http://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf
 .. _Chord: http://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf

 At least one unrelated thrust (GTP_) has already been made in a similar